hallamlab/triUMPF/README.md

 ### Train
-For trainning, we provide few examples:
+For trainning, we provide few examples.
+The description of arguments: *--cutting-point* is the cutting point after which binarize operation is halted in the input data, *--M-name* is the pathway2ec association matrix file name, *--W-name* is the W parameter, *--H-name* is the H parameter, and *--model-name* corresponds the name of the model excluding any *EXTENSION*.
+The model name will have *.pkl* extension.
+The arguments *--P-name* corresponds the pathway features file name, *--E-name* is the EC features file name, *--A-name* is the pathway to pathway association file name, *--B-name* corresponds the EC to EC association file name, *--X-name* is the input space of multi-label data, and *--y-name* is the pathway space of multi-label data.
+For the dataset, any multi-label dataset can be employed.

 #### Example 1
 To **decompose** *M* of 100 components, execute the following command:

 ``python main.py --train --num-components 100 --lambdas 0.01 0.01 0.01 0.01 0.001 10 --M-name "M.pkl" --model-name "[Model name without extension]" --mdpath "[Location of the model]" --logpath "[Location to the log directory]" --batch 50 --max-inner-iter 5 --num-epochs 100 --num-jobs 2``

-where *--M-name* is the pathway2ec association matrix file name and *--model-name* corresponds the name of the model, excluding any *EXTENSION*.
-The model name will have *.pkl* extension.

 #### Example 2
 To **decompose** *M* of 100 components by using **features**, execute the following command:

 ``python main.py --train --fit-features --num-components 100 --lambdas 0.01 0.01 0.01 0.01 0.001 10 --M-name "M.pkl" --P-name "P.pkl" --E-name "E.pkl" --model-name "[Model name without extension]" --mdpath "[Location of the model]" --logpath "[Location to the log directory]" --batch 50 --max-inner-iter 5 --num-epochs 100 --num-jobs 2``

-where *--M-name* is the pathway2ec association matrix file name and *--model-name* corresponds the name of the model, excluding any *EXTENSION*.
-The model name will have *.pkl* extension.
-The arguments *--P-name* corresponds the pathway features file name and *--E-name* is the EC features file name.

 #### Example 3
 If you wish to train multi-label dataset by **decomposing** *M* of 100 components while using **features** and **community**, execute the following command:

 ``python main.py --train --fit-features --fit-comm --binarize --use-external-features --cutting-point 3650 --num-components 100 --lambdas 0.01 0.01 0.01 0.01 0.001 10 --M-name "M.pkl" --P-name "P.pkl" --E-name "E.pkl"  --A-name "A.pkl" --B-name "B.pkl" --X-name "biocyc_Xe.pkl" --y-name "biocyc_y.pkl" --model-name "[Model name without extension]" --mdpath "[Location of the model]" --dspath "[Location of the dataset]" --logpath "[Location to the log directory]" --batch 50 --max-inner-iter 5 --num-epochs 100 --num-jobs 2``

-where *--cutting-point* is the cutting point after which binarize operation is halted in the input data, *--M-name* is the pathway2ec association matrix file name and *--model-name* corresponds the name of the model, excluding any *EXTENSION*.
-The model name will have *.pkl* extension.
-The arguments *--P-name* corresponds the pathway features file name, *--E-name* is the EC features file name, *--A-name* is the pathway to pathway association file name, *--B-name* corresponds the EC to EC association file name, *--X-name* is the input space of multi-label data, and *--y-name* is the pathway space of multi-label data.
-For the dataset, any multi-label dataset can be employed.

 #### Example 4
 If you wish to use the previously **decomposed** *M* of 100 components to train multi-label dataset while using **features** and **community**, execute the following command:

 ``python main.py --train --no-decomposition --fit-features --fit-comm --binarize --use-external-features --cutting-point 3650 --num-components 100 --lambdas 0.01 0.01 0.01 0.01 0.001 10 --W-name "[Generated .pkl W file]" --H-name "[Generated .pkl H file]"  --P-name "P.pkl" --E-name "E.pkl"  --A-name "A.pkl" --B-name "B.pkl" --X-name "biocyc_Xe.pkl" --y-name "biocyc_y.pkl" --model-name "[Model name without extension]" --mdpath "[Location of the model]" --dspath "[Location of the dataset]" --logpath "[Location to the log directory]" --batch 50 --max-inner-iter 5 --num-epochs 100 --num-jobs 2``

-where *--cutting-point* is the cutting point after which binarize operation is halted in the input data, *--W-name* is the W parameter, *--H-name* is the H parameter, and *--model-name* corresponds the name of the model, excluding any *EXTENSION*.
-The model name will have *.pkl* extension.
-The arguments *--P-name* corresponds the pathway features file name, *--E-name* is the EC features file name, *--A-name* is the pathway to pathway association file name, *--B-name* corresponds the EC to EC association file name, *--X-name* is the input space of multi-label data, and *--y-name* is the pathway space of multi-label data.
-For the dataset, any multi-label dataset can be employed.

 ### Predict
 For inference, we provide few examples: